Great Hostel Give Back

 Volunteer

 Before making your hostel reservation, arrange a volunteer project with a local organization in your destination of choice.
 Need help finding a volunteer project?
-Ask us for recommendations or visit VolunteerMatch.org.
+Check out our suggested service sites or visit Idealist.org.
 For each day your group spends two or more hours volunteering locally, you’ll earn a free overnight stay with us (up to four nights).

 Earn free stays